gyc0/C/README.md

 # Homwork for T1 C lang
 ## This is the first term homework or the exam of the C language
 [ChaoxingXuexitong](http://xuexi365.net/ "学习是一种信仰")
+↑↑↑↑↑↑ Click here get to the submission website

 Not every code is complete.<br>
 <br>